 In my own grown-up life, I don’t really cook like this as often as Mom did.
 I find myself more vegetable-centered most of the time, reserving the preparation of a meat dish for special occasions or when friends are headed my way for the evening.
 When I do prepare meat as a main dish, I want to make sure it’s enjoyed to the fullest, flavored and cooked to perfection.

-Plus, just wait until you try to the spice rub.
+Plus, just wait until you try the spice rub.
 It’s made of the usual suspects, but I added in a pop of warmth with the addition of cinnamon.
 It’s like fall knocked on the front door and invited itself to the table!
-And I definitely said “come on in!”
+And I definitely said, “come on in!”

 You can totally have this meal ready in way less than two hours for a special occasion or on an ordinary weeknight.